Microwave body warmer collection

 Young children and microwave heat products

-Children and babies should never be left with hot microwave warmers without adult supervision.
+Children and babies should never be left alone with microwave warmers without adult supervision.
 For use warming a child’s bed, remove the warmer before the child enters the bed to avoid unintentional burns or accidents.

-Disposing of microwave body warmers
+Disposing of microwave wheat bags

 So there we go...